One size does not fit all.

 Yes, there will be many departments involved, but usually one person will lead the team or delegate content deployment, strategy, integrations, onboarding, and training.
 Make sure to maintain the rapport and needs of that point of contact, who will also convey feedback from the team.

-Takeaway: To get to your destination, you need to start somewhere.
+Takeaway: To get to your destination, you need a roadmap shaped by the right KPIs.

-And while data is great, if you’re unable to transfer it into actual insight, then it’s useless.
-Channel sales acceleration software provides real-time business intelligence that is both accessible and actionable.
+Data is great but, if you’re unable to transfer it into actual insight, it’s useless.
+Channel sales tools provide real-time business intelligence that is both accessible and actionable.
 Define which metrics matter the most for your organization, outlined in our article 5 KPIs That All Channel Managers Should Track.

 Takeaway: Patience.
 Build from what is mission critical first as a foundation, keep it simple.